Is an insufficient credit history or low credit score preventing you from qualifying for a loan or a decent interest rate?

 Thanks to Experian®, one of the three leading credit reporting agencies in the U.S., you don’t have to take that arduous route.

-The tool, known as Experian Boost™. could raise the credit scores of millions of consumers, especially those that don’t have a significant borrowing history.
+The tool is known as Experian Boost™. could raise the credit scores of millions of consumers, especially those who don’t have a significant borrowing history.